Skip to content

 Token The emitted text chunk

-TokenIndex Position of the chunk within the current output
+TokenIndex Zero-based position of the chunk within the current node's stream (resets per node)

 Which steps support token streaming